-Previous postwar efforts have demonstrated that fraud prevention and anti-corruption can simultaneously attract continued investment and create a pathway of reform toward established societal goals.16 Given that conflicts strain states’ resources, the bulk of aid is often frontloaded.
+Previous postwar efforts have demonstrated that fraud prevention and anti-corruption can simultaneously attract continued investment and create a pathway of reform towards established societal goals.16 Given that conflicts strain states’ resources, the bulk of aid is often frontloaded.
 For example, Afghanistan’s highest USAID spend was US$2.5 billion in 2010 and US$2.1 billion in 2012; it has since tapered off to US$400 million in 2022.17 Ukraine’s resources will likely be thinnest in early stages, and it is expected to need the most aid early on.18

 Combining a large influx of aid early during reconstruction with governance structures offers a brief window of opportunity to make fundamental changes.
 This is exactly what happened to European manufacturing in the 1940s.
 After falling behind global trends, investments and, importantly, skill-sharing from trade unions under the Marshall Plan allowed European manufacturers to leapfrog into the era of high-throughput manufacturing.19 The same opportunity exists today in Ukraine.
 Investments and knowledge-sharing can help Ukraine create the digital infrastructure needed to create both a cutting-edge economy and more effective and efficient government services.

 Kosovo experienced a similar leapfrog moment for reform during its reconstruction.
-In the early years after the country’s conflict, reconstruction focused not only on physical capital (particularly the housing stock), but also on building much of the country’s legal and institutional foundation for a market economy.
+In the early years after the country’s conflict, reconstruction focussed not only on physical capital (particularly the housing stock), but also on building much of the country’s legal and institutional foundation for a market economy.
 New legislation was enacted on company law, contracts, pledges, procurement, and a host of other areas.
-A modern tax system emphasizing indirect taxes (VAT and customs) rather than labor-based taxes was created.
+A modern tax system emphasising indirect taxes (VAT and customs) rather than labor-based taxes was created.
 A modern pension system with personally funded retirement accounts was established, and new institutions related to economic governance were created.
 Budget and macroanalysis units in the ministry of finance and tax and customs administrations were created along with a central bank and modern private commercial banks.20

 Below are some of the areas Ukraine needs to address: